 Nearby there are several houses, gardens and parks for example, the National Trust's Dyrham Park a few miles away and Holt gardens near Badford-on-Avon.

 The Cotswold Way borders the property and just a few steps brings you out on to the open path with spectacular 180 degree views.
 To the north and west the view ranges between the Cotswold escarpment (of which Lansdown is part), taking in the Severn valley with the Welsh hills in the distance and both Severn bridges and finally, the city of Bristol.
 Walk a little further and you have a lovely view of the Mendip hills.
-Walking west, the Cotswold Way ends on the banks of the river Avon about 5 miles away.
+Walking west, the Cotswold Way ends in Bath about 5 miles away.
 Walking the other way, it stretches for nearly 100 miles as far as Oxfordshire with well signposted and mapped sections in between.

 From Bath, the Kennet and Avon canal provides a easy walk south and east into Wiltshire and there is the famous Bath Skyline Walk which takes a more strenuous path!
 Bath tourist information centre has plenty of imaginative ideas for all ages and bicycles can be hired in town.

 There are two golf courses close by - Lansdown Golf Club and Tracy Park.